PaperPrototype/Intro-Coding-and-Computers/04 - Shell + Compiling/Lecture/english.md

 }
 ```

-...and those "middle level" programming languages then get converted into assembly (by a compiler), depending on the type of processor!
+...and those "middle level" programming languages then get converted into assembly (by a compiler) depending on the type of processor you are targeting/wanting.

-We then have "higher level" scripting languages like Python, which get interpreted by programs.
+We then have "high level" scripting languages like Python, which get interpreted by interpreter programs written in C.

 The process of converting our C code into Assembly Instruction, and then converting Assembly Instructions into Machine Code is called "compiling".

-Programs called "Compilers" convert these ASCII test instructions into assembly instructions (this process is refered to as "compiling").
+Programs called "Compilers" convert C ASCII code into assembly instructions.
+Assemblers take assembly instructions, and convert them into 0s and 1s.
+A "linker" takes all the 0s and 1s files from our C code, and combines/links them into a single program file.

 Using the shell window we will use a compiler called "clang" to compile our C code inside of the "main.c" file.